 Brisbane is home to approx. 2.505 million people (2023), many of whom enjoy a lifestyle built around water sports and outdoor activities due to its closeness to some of the best beaches and bayside regions in the nation in addition to dams and camping areas.
 If you are stuck for somewhere to go on the weekend in Brisbane, there is a whole world of opportunity waiting for you to discover just outside your own front door.

 2. What is the climate like in Brisbane?

 Brisbane’s coldest months are June and July with daytime maximums usually around 22 deg.
 C but rarely falling below 20 deg.
 C. Because of the city's closeness to the Moreton Bay and the Coral Sea, it maintains mild variations in temperature all year round with 280 days of sun a year and a winter that is described by Southerners as glorious.
 If you’re moving from an interstate location to Brisbane you won’t need nearly as much cold-weather gear as you would in our southern capitals.

 Brisbane’s coldest months are June and July with daytime maximums usually around 22 deg.
 C but rarely falling below 20 deg.
 C.

 3. Is it expensive to live in Brisbane?

-In late 2019 average median house prices in Brisbane were between $550-700K which with interest rates at an all-time low means you have a housing smorgasbord to pick from.
-Rents generally average out to around $330p.w. for units to $450p.w. for houses.
+In late 2023, average median house prices in Brisbane were between $750K which with interest rates still reasonably low means you have a housing smorgasbord to pick from.
+Rents in 2023 generally average out to around $ 674 p.w. for houses to $ 526 p.w. for units.